ARMmbed/BLEIntros/Docs/AdvSamples/GATTEvo.md

 2. Download [the application](https://github.com/BlackstoneEngineering/evothings-examples/tree/development/experiments/mbed-Evothings-CustomGATT).

-2. Drag-and-drop the **index.html** file from the application's directory into the Evothings Workbench on your computer.
+2. Connect the workbench on your computer to the client on your smartphone (it will ask for your computer's IP address).

-3. Click **RUN** on the workbench.
+3. Click **RUN** on the "mbed Evothings GATT" program on the workbench.

 4. The code will run on your phone's Evothings client.